 Browse Art Category

 Art-making can involve hidden risks, some with long-term effects on your health.
 This section helps you understand the specific hazards tied to different materials and techniques, and how to work safely with them.
-The information can be detailed, so take your time and read carefully.
+Take your time and read carefully as the information can be detailed.
 You can also use the keyword search to go directly to the process or material you’re using.
 Knowing what you’re working with isn’t just about staying safe today, it’s about protecting your future as a maker.

 1.1 Pigments